woodg07/example-notebooks/README.md

-#### example-notebooks for pharmsciforum showing how the idea can be coded and deployed as Jupyter notebooks in different languages
+#### example-notebooks for pharmsciforum showing how the same idea can be coded and deployed as Jupyter notebooks in different languages